This post may contain affiliate links. Please read our disclosure policy.

 How to use the leftover pulp?

-Blended into pulp: Blend the pineapple peel and leftover ginger and turmeric sediment into a pulpy mush.
-This can be frozen into ice cubes and then used in several ways.
+- Or blend into pulp: Blend the pineapple peel, ginger, and turmeric into a pulpy mush.
+This can be frozen into ice cubes and then used in smoothies, added to marinades, or made into a single portion of hot tea.

-Pineapple Peel Tea
+Best Pineapple Skin Tea

 Ingredients